Updated: January 25, 2019

 What is Google Ad Grants?

-Google Ad Grants is the non-profit version of Google Adwords.
-Lots of people have heard of Google Adwords, which is the advertising on Google that shows on the top and the side when you conduct a search.
+Google Ad Grants is the non-profit version of Google Ads.
+Lots of people have heard of Google Ads, which is the advertising on Google that shows on the top and the side when you conduct a search.
 Google Ad Grants is the same thing but for charities and registered non-profits.
 It allows you to get up to $10,000 per month worth of advertising on Google.
 This is a sufficient grant that has no end-date which means you can get up to $120,000 per year on an ongoing basis as long as Google has the program.
-It is an amazing ability to promote your mission on Google search itself.
+It is an amazing ability to promote your mission on Google search.

 To be eligible for Google Ad Grants you have to be registered with an organization called TechSoup Canada, this is the organization that Google uses to validate whether you are a registered charity or non-profit.
-You also have to be registered as a federal charity, a federal non-profit or provincial non-profit which is essential.
+You also have to be registered as a federal charity, a federal non-profit or provincial non-profit.
 You have to acknowledge and agree to the Ad Grant application’s required certifications regarding non-discrimination and donation receipt and use.
-Then the last piece is to have a functioning website with sufficient level of content.
-As long as you have a quality website for your organization you can meet these eligibility criterias.
-Obviously that is not a huge barrier, so everyone that has a legitimate non-profit or charity should be able to make these requirements and apply.
+Then the last piece is to have a functioning website with a sufficient level of content.
+As long as you have a quality website for your organization you can meet these eligibility criteria.
+Obviously, that is not a huge barrier, so everyone that has a legitimate non-profit or charity should be able to make these requirements and apply.

 A lot of our clients use Google Ad Grants for multiple reasons.
-Some of the most popular reasons would be promoting events, promoting jobs such as hiring social workers or day care workers, or getting volunteers for activities, and of course really promoting their core causes and trying to rise donations.
+Some of the most popular reasons would be promoting events, promoting jobs such as hiring social workers or daycare worker, or getting volunteers for activities, and of course really promoting their core causes and trying to raise donations.
 Those are the primary topic areas or campaigns that you will be running in your Google Ad Grants account.
 It can be used for anything as long as it is related to promoting your mission.
 Here are some more examples of different uses:

 - Increasing awareness